HACKER097/wisdom-tree/README.md

 Play music from youtube

+Lo-Fi radio

 # Upcoming Features

-Lo-Fi radio
+All done here!

-# Donating
+# Tipping

-Before you consider donating, please note that I am still a student and code in my free time, donating will not help me work on wisdom-tree or my other projects faster.
+Before you consider donating, please note that I am still a student and code in my free time, donating **will not** help me work on wisdom-tree or my other projects faster.
+Your tip will can end up on onlycoins at worse, or pay for my collage tuition at best.

-Monero:`42hk7SW7mdM5JXYRLAaiD47bqchNGfXJ8aQGhuQJuF9cTBhC5w94aUEcxt7NfokV2URy78RgSXdbiUGYCQZsPFjqDfi7Lto`

-Bitcoin:`bc1qzq4m6vgh45u976rwju7pct52y85hhc4hq4vffh`
+Monero:-

+`42hk7SW7mdM5JXYRLAaiD47bqchNGfXJ8aQGhuQJuF9cTBhC5w94aUEcxt7NfokV2URy78RgSXdbiUGYCQZsPFjqDfi7Lto`

+Bitcoin:-

+`bc1qzq4m6vgh45u976rwju7pct52y85hhc4hq4vffh`